 The File Dialog Directories section of the dialog controls the initial directory when various file dialogs are opened in the application (for example, when using 'File > Save As').
 The Open File and Save File options control the directory when opening a file or saving a file.
 Note that when saving a template or script, the initial directory is controlled by the Save Template or Save Script options respectively.
 The Import File and Export File options control the initial directories when importing/exporting hex data.
 When opening templates or scripts (for example, by using 'Templates > Open Template' or 'Scripts > Open Script'), the initial file dialog directories are controlled with the Open Template and Open Script options.
-For file dialogs used for opening files there are two options:
+There are four different options: